Assignment Eight Discussion

 Now, you are beginning to make their project real.
 This week you are going to hold another workshop and the exchange of information is going to be two-way.
 You’re going to provide information to the participants which they may not have had access to before.
-In this case it will be teaching them specific climate smart agricultural techniques that they can incorporate in their farm fields.
+In this case it will be teaching them specific community level water management techniques that they can incorporate in their watershed.
 But the workshop still needs to be facilitated by you (as opposed to being run in a top-down fashion) and it should still have that participatory feeling.

 The reason, is that you have worked hard over the past six months to develop a participatory relationship with them—and you don’t want to risk disrupting that.
 The second reason for maintaining the participatory feel is to continue their sense of project ownership.
 If your grant funding were to end in 60 days there’ll be a much greater likelihood of project activities continuing if the community feels ownership plan if they don’t.

 Consequently, make the workshop as participatory as possible by keeping the exchange of information as conversational as possible.
 If you have invited an expert to participate, make sure that they understand this philosophical approach.
 If they don’t seem to get it, just use them in short bursts within the framework of your well facilitated participatory approach.

 You can look at some of the facilitation guidelines in last week’s field guide on knowledge transfer for ideas.